-ALONG WITH IGT, OUR TRAVEL PARTNER…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY
+TOGETHER WITH OUR TRAVEL PARTNER, IGT…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY

 SAMPLE 11-DAY HOLY LAND ITINERARY